-Perform these exercises in a paved area at least 76 m - 30 m (250 ft - 100 ft) that is not open to traffic.
+Perform these exercises in least 30 m - 76 m paved area at (100 ft - 250 ft) that is not open to traffic.
 A closed, well marked parking lot without obstacles (light poles, curbs, etc.) makes a good practice area.
 Be aware of oil left by parked cars.
-Look for parking lots that are empty during off hours, such as at schools, churches, community centers or shopping centers.
+Look for parking lots that are empty during off hours, such as schools, churches, community centers or shopping centers.
 Do not trespass on private property.